Glossary

 OAuthShort for Open Authorization, OAuth 2.0 is an open standard for token-based permission to access APIs. |

-ODFIOrigination Depository Financial Institution; The financial institution of the originator. |
+ODFIThe Origination Depository Financial Institution (ODFI) is the financial institution of the payer or the originator. |

-OnboardingThe process of becoming a KeyBank API consumer. |
+onboardingThe process of becoming a KeyBank API consumer. |

 OpenAPI specificationA logical organization of API product code adhering to OpenAPI standards and presented in a readable file format.
 This language-agnostic description enables both developers and applications to discover and fully understand an APIs capabilities and parameters. |

-OriginatorThe company or business that initiates a credit (payment) transaction to the receiver (payee).
+originatorThe company or business that initiates a credit (payment) transaction to the receiver (payee).
 Before a transaction can be sent, the originator has authorized the receiver to credit or debit their account. |

 P |

-PARPayment Assigned Reference; The PAR number is a unique identifier assigned by the ACH Product Processor.
+PAR numberThe Payment Assigned Reference (PAR) number is a unique identifier assigned by the ACH Product Processor.
 This is used to identify the transaction without exposing any sensitive consumer identification information. |

-Payment chainA sequence of events to send a payment from the originator (debit party) to the receiver (credit party). |
+payment chainA sequence of events to send a payment from the originator (debit party) to the receiver (credit party). |

 ProductionThe live environment where any user with web access to the application or tool can view and interact with the content/services.
 The production environment returns live responses with real data and real money. |